 \subsection{Spherical Gauss quadratures}

-Spherical Gauss quadratures (as coined by Ref.~\onlinecite{Eden1998}) generalize one-dimensional Gauss quadratures by approximating the integrand by Wigner D-matrix elements or spherical polynomials.
-Sampling points and weights are obtained from the condition of achieving a given degree $\acc$ on \unitsphere{2} or \SO{3} \cite{Press1986,Eden1998,Hesse2014,Beentjes2015}.
-This yields large systems of equations that are generally hard to solve.
-Sobolev reduced the complexity of this equation system by looking for \unitsphere{2} quadrature rules that are invariant with respect to finite subgroups of \SO{3} \cite{Sobolev1962}.
+Spherical Gauss quadratures (as coined by Ref.~\onlinecite{Eden1998}) generalize one-dimensional Gauss quadratures to \unitsphere{2} or \SO{3} by approximating the integrand by Wigner D-matrix elements or spherical polynomials.
+Sampling points and weights are obtained from the condition to achieve a given degree $\acc$ \cite{Press1986,Eden1998,Hesse2014,Beentjes2015}.
+Solving the resulting large systems of equations is challenging.
+Sobolev reduced this complexity on \unitsphere{2} by looking for quadrature rules that are invariant with respect to finite subgroups of \SO{3} \cite{Sobolev1962}.
 This approach has been successfully applied to construct spherical Gauss quadratures with sampling points distributed according to different point groups \cite{Lebedev1975,Popov1995,Daul1997,Stoyanova1997,Ahrens2009}.
-On \unitsphere{2}, a notable example is Lebedev-Laikov quadrature \cite{Lebedev1975,Lebedev1976,Lebedev1977,Lebedev1992,Lebedev1995,Lebedev1999}, which is invariant with respect to the octahedral point group and has been constructed up to degree $\acc=131$.
-It is frequently used in computational chemistry, e.g. in density functional theory \cite{Murray1993,Treutler1995,Daul1997,Koch2001,Wang2003,Furuhama2004}, and several comparative studies assessed it to be the best performing method on \unitsphere{2} for smooth integrands \cite{Eden1998,Eden2003,Beentjes2015,Afzali2021,Shimizu2023}.
-An improved version of the original Lebedev-Laikov method has been proposed by Ref.~\onlinecite{Stevensson2006}.
-References~\onlinecite{Ahrens2009,Ahrens2012} report \unitsphere{2} Gauss quadrature rules with icosahedral symmetry for $\acc\leq210$ and Ref.~\onlinecite{Daul1997} outlines a procedure to construct spherical Gauss methods invariant with respect to arbitrary point groups, providing several examples with $\acc\leq31$.
+On \unitsphere{2}, a notable example is Lebedev-Laikov quadrature \cite{Lebedev1975,Lebedev1976,Lebedev1977,Lebedev1992,Lebedev1995,Lebedev1999}, which is invariant with respect to the octahedral point group and is available up to $\acc=131$.
+It is widely used in computational chemistry\cite{Murray1993,Treutler1995,Daul1997,Koch2001,Wang2003,Furuhama2004} and often regarded as the best-performing method on \unitsphere{2} for smooth integrands \cite{Eden1998,Eden2003,Beentjes2015,Afzali2021,Shimizu2023}.
+An improved version has been proposed by Ref.~\onlinecite{Stevensson2006}. \unitsphere{2} Gauss quadratures with icosahedral symmetry have been reported \cite{Ahrens2009,Ahrens2012} with $\acc\leq210$ and Ref.~\onlinecite{Daul1997} outlines a procedure to construct spherical Gauss methods invariant with respect to arbitrary point groups.